 been prepared by Dr. Fulton.
 It was directed that it be mailed first class, in sealed envelopes and bearing two cents postage.

 The membership of the Committee was increased with the addition of Drs.
 George E. de Schweinitz, Frank Fisher and Henry Sykes.
 All committee members remained active in the club except Dr. Sykes, who resigned in 1897.
-During a third meeting the Secretary laboriously read out the names of more than three hundred physicians who had responded favorably to their letter.
+During a third meeting, Secretary laboriously read out the names of more than three hundred physicians who had responded favorably to their letter.
 Most were vouched for by the committee.
-The balance was referred to a newly appointed board of censors which was charged to review these applications and make recommendations regarding election to membership.
+The balance was referred to a newly appointed board of sensors which was charged to review these applications and make recommendations regarding election to membership.

 For their next general meeting they agreed to rent the Upper Hall of The College of Physicians, as noted earlier.
 The cost was twenty dollars.
-By the end of that meeting a resolution, proposed by Professor Wood, was approved to go forward with the organization only if an initial enrollment of two hundred and fifty members was secured.
+By the end of that meeting a resolution, proposed by Professor Wood was approved to go forward with the organization only if an initial enrollment of two hundred and fifty members was secured.
 They appointed a committee to prepare a constitution.
-(Appendix A is text of the original constitution.)
+(Appendix A is a text of the original constitution.)
 It turned out to be a set of bylaws.
 A committee consisting of seven members was appointed to solicit members.

 There was no more formal activity for six months.
 When Dr. Chestnut returned from an extended trip to Europe, he convened a meeting of the committee to get on with the work of organizing the club.
 A hundred and fifty written pledges of support had been received and many more were assured.
 Five days before Christmas, they met to hear the report of the committee on the constitution.
 Professor William Pepper replaced Dr. de Schweinitz on the Executive Committee, as it was now called.